Building a Strong Bond With Your Dog

 • Consistently avoiding direct eye contact.

-• Displaying nervous body language (tucked tail, lip-licking, yawning).
+• Displaying nervous signals (tucked tail, lip-licking, or frequent yawning).

 Adjusting your approach based on these signals is key to strengthening the relationship.

-The strongest bonds are forged through regular, meaningful, and shared activities that engage both the dog’s mind and body.
+The strongest bonds are forged through regular, meaningful activities that engage both the dog’s mind and body.

-Daily Walks and Novelty: Walks are more than potty breaks—they are shared experiences that build trust.
-Allowing your dog to sniff and explore stimulates their senses and reinforces your role as a reliable, positive companion.
+1. Shared Adventures: Daily walks are more than just exercise; they are shared experiences.
+Allowing a dog to sniff and explore stimulates their senses and reinforces your role as a reliable companion.

-Mind-Body Engagement: Activities like fetch, tug-of-war (with clear rules), scent games, or using puzzle toys build cognitive skills while positioning you as the source of rewarding and fun experiences.
+2. Structured Play: Games like fetch, scent work, or puzzle toys build cognitive skills while positioning the owner as the source of rewarding experiences.

-Security Through Consistency: Dogs thrive on predictability.
-Simple, consistent actions—feeding times, morning greetings, or a specific nighttime ritual—make your dog feel safe and secure in their environment.
+5. Predictable Routines: Dogs thrive on predictability.
+Consistent feeding times and morning or nighttime rituals make a dog feel safe and secure in their environment.

 Why Health and Safety are Critical for Bonding